Nuclear power phase-out: Italy

-Nuclear power phase-out commenced in Italy in 1987, one year after the Chernobyl accident.
-Following a referendum in that year, Italy's four nuclear power plants were closed down, the last in 1990.
+Nuclear power phase-out commenced in Italy in 1987, one year after the Chernobyl disaster.
+Following a referendum in that year, Italy's four nuclear power plants were closed, the last in 1990.
 A moratorium on the construction of new plants, originally in effect from 1987 until 1993, has since been extended indefinitely.

 In recent years, Italy has been an importer of nuclear-generated electricity, and its largest electricity utility Enel S.p.A. has been investing in reactors in both France and Slovakia to provide this electricity in the future, and also in the development of the EPR technology.

 In October 2005, there was a seminar sponsored by the government about the possibility of reviving Italian nuclear power.
 The fourth cabinet led by Silvio Berlusconi tried to implement a new nuclear plan but a referendum held in June 2011 stopped any project.